 "When health class started, I told them I just don't feel good today and gave an assignment that would keep them busy and take a couple hours to complete," Turner recalled.
 Once the students had finished the assignment and returned from break, he said, they were talking when all of a sudden he got really hot and felt on the verge of fainting.

 "This had happened to me a couple times before and I knew it was getting ready to happen again," Turner said.
 And then he fell unconscious to the floor.
 "All I remember is gradually putting my hand against the wall to steady myself."

 What Turner wasn't aware of was the collaborative efforts of the MHS group that had resuscitated him, using CPR, the AED and the swift responses of those who helped save his life.

 MHS Principal Dr. Terry Robinson and District Head Nurse Angie Anderson said that one of Turner's students got on the intercom and one student ran downstairs to the office to make sure someone was there, while yet another student ran down the hallway to get a teacher for help.
 Amidst all of that, School Resource Officer Jeremy Brouillard – whose office is located across the hallway from Turner's class – was alerted by all the commotion and immediately started administering CPR.

-Page 2 of 2 - Meanwhile, Dr. Robinson had grabbed the AED from downstairs and joined Nurse Anderson, who had rushed to Turner's room, where Brouillard was trying to revive Turner's heart rate.
+Meanwhile, Dr. Robinson had grabbed the AED from downstairs and joined Nurse Anderson, who had rushed to Turner's room, where Brouillard was trying to revive Turner's heart rate.